Shingles: Settling The Score

 These medicines help shorten the length and severity of the illness and work best when started within 48 hours of the rash appearing, but can still be used up to 72 hours later.

-Pain-relieving medications (such as acetaminophen, NSAIDs) can lessen sharp pains caused by shingles.
-Topical anesthetics - available as creams, gels, sprays or patches - numb the skin and decrease pain.
-Certain anticonvulsants or antidepressants are effective at dulling down nerve pain.
+Pain-relieving medications (such as acetaminophen, NSAIDs) can lessen sharp nerve pain caused by shingles.
+Topical anesthetics - available as creams, gels, sprays or patches - work by numbing the skin and decreasing pain.
+Certain anticonvulsants or antidepressants are also effective at dulling down nerve pain.
 Wet compresses, calamine lotion, or soothing colloidal oatmeal baths help reduce itching and may also offer relief.

 4. Shingles Treatment: Helping You To Recover

 If you think you may have shingles, see a doctor as soon as you can.
 Antiviral medicine is much more effective if taken within 48 to 72 hours of the onset of the rash; the sooner the better.

 The following may also help ease shingles symptoms: